TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_pro_screen_12864.md

 ## Overview

 The information here is aimed at connecting a stock ender 3 12864 display but it can also be applied to other 12864 displays (as long as they are ST7567 or ST7920 based).
-This is only applicable from 3.2_7.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a class="noCrossRef" href="#e3stock" data-toggle="tab">Ender 3 Stock Screen</a></li>